FractalXX/webshop-api/README.md

 # webshop-api

-> An awesome project based on Ts.ED framework

-See [Ts.ED](https://tsed.io) project for more information.
+> An example API for a webshop.

 ## Build setup